shiltemann/CTF-writeups-public/writeup.md

 ![](writeupfiles/egg4_challenge.jpg)

-Borat wants to impres the girls.
+Borat wants to impress the girls.
 Can you help him find a cool car for his purpose?

 **Solution**